-Federal, cantonal and communal taxes are, generally, levied by way of self-assessment by the taxpayer; that is, taxpayers declare the taxable objects themselves based on their qualification and assessment of the relevant taxable (and tax-exempt) factors.
-The tax authorities subsequently verify compliance with the tax laws and practice after submission of an individual's or entity's annual tax return or other declaration.
+Federal, cantonal and communal income and corporate income as well as cantonal and communal wealth and capital taxes are levied in a mixed-assessment procedure.
+That is, taxpayers declare the taxable objects themselves based on their qualification and assessment of the relevant taxable (and tax-exempt) factors, and the tax authorities subsequently verify the information submitted in the individual's or entity's tax return form (ie, compliance with the tax laws and practice) and determine the amount of tax in the assessment decision.
 The tax authorities' review of submitted forms is, particularly for entities, supplemented by recurring and non-recurring (ie, extraordinary) audits performed by the tax authorities or a mandated service provider on-site.

-Cantons invoice the cantonal and municipal taxes as well as the federal income taxes usually in several provisional instalments.
+Cantons invoice the cantonal and municipal taxes, as well as the federal income and corporate income taxes, usually in several provisional instalments.
 The due date for cantonal and communal taxes is determined by the respective cantonal legislation.
-The due date for direct federal taxes is normally 1 March of the year following the tax year.
+The due date for direct federal taxes is generally 1 March of the year following the tax year.
 In case of late payment, interest for late payment will accrue.